-Another open source 3D modeling software, which is still in its development phase is the FreeCAD.
-However, the features that it currently has is enough to develop stunning 3D designs and models.
+Another open-source 3D modeling software, which is still in its development phase is the FreeCAD.
+However, the features that it currently has are enough to develop stunning 3D designs and models.
 The primary arena where FreeCAD dominates over its competitors is its ability to create elaborate and complex shapes with ease, based on properties and relations to other shapes.
-If you are familiar with Object Oriented Programming, FreeCAD has a lot of relatability with it.
+If you are familiar with Object-Oriented Programming, FreeCAD has a lot of relatability with it.
 It is a visual representation of objects and their attributes and how these objects interact with other objects.
 This may all sound a little technical, but it all takes a little getting used to.